Andy Ibáñez Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 20th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in MLB.

-- The Royals have a 5.17 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 86 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- The Royals will send Lynch (0-3) to the mound to make his fifth start of the season.
-He is 0-3 with a 5.79 ERA and 20 strikeouts in 23 1/3 innings pitched.

-- His most recent appearance came on Thursday against the Cincinnati Reds, when the left-hander went seven innings, surrendering seven earned runs while giving up seven hits.
+- The righty's last time out was on Saturday against the Los Angeles Angels, when he tossed 5 1/3 innings, surrendering two earned runs while allowing eight hits.

-- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .277 against him.
+- In 14 games this season, the 26-year-old has put up a 6.33 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.